radareorg/r2ghidra/README.md

 ```
 $ ./configure
 $ make
-$ make install
+$ make install  # or make user-install
 ```
 At the moment there is no way to select which processors to support, so it builds them all and takes a lot of time to compile the sleighfiles.

-The plugins and sleigh files will be installed in the user home.

 ## Building with CMake